bounswe/bounswe2020group3/deliverables/451-milestone-1.md

 The presentation helped us set a clear direction for our project thanks to the many insigthful feedbacks and suggestions we got from our customers.
 The reaction from our customers was generally positive as they were following the presentation, and at the end our customer came up with good questions about our path moving forward.
 The main focus of the customer was the process of joining a project.
 Although there were some mixed opinions, the customer generally wanted the project owner to describe clear requirements and the collaborators to fit these requirements in order to join the project.
 This was a thought-provoking idea and led to some internal discussions in the team and has been helpful as it made the product clearer before further development.

 During our earlier customer meetings, our customer warned us to include interesting functinalities to make sure we are on the same page about important features.
 So we included important functionalities like project creation, profile creation and profile view.
 In the presentation, our team did a good job coming up with realistic scenarios, and displaying the strong points of our product.
 We managed the time well and captured the attention of the audience with interesting scenarios.
 What helped us in this process was that we practiced the presentation earlier internally and made sure everything was working as planned.
 The lesson we learned for the next time is that we should focus more on the Frontend and communicate more across teams, like Android, Frontend and Backend.

+# The code structure and group process

+We have three different teams namely Backend, Android and Frontend all of which are working separately having their preferences on how to implement their part of the project.
+Group process might differ from team to team.
+Developers have their own branches for implementing, improving or debugging a feature.
+We do not have strict rules on how to use branches if no one violates another developer’s branch or the main branch.
+Every branch is created with a prefix which tags the team it belongs to.
+After completing their coding developers need to create a pull request.
+Pull requests can have tags representing how critical they are, what they change, which team they belong to, their status and their type all of which helps reviewers.
+Every pull request is tested by various continuous integration tools such as Github Actions and Docker.
+If every test is passed, the code should be reviewed by other developers before being merged to the main branch.
+Number of reviewers depends on the size and priority of the pull request.
+After passing, tests and getting confirmed by reviewers, the newly requested code can be merged into the main branch.
+Backend team follows pep-8 coding standards for a more structured, readable and understandable code.
+They use a tool called flake8 to test and ensure our code is up to those standards.
+Poetry and pytest are the other tools they use.
+Frontend team uses Eslint for a cleaner code.
+They make sure every pull request has explanatory comments so that reviewers have an easier time to review.
+They used material-ui themes and components for minimizing disorders in CSS code.
+Android team uses MVP (model-view-presenter) pattern to organize the presentation layer in the application.
+They require at least a reviewer for a pull request like the other teams.